 Photo: Banana Peach Green Smoothie / Everyday Good Thinking

 This green smoothie uses a whopping two cups of spinach per serving — you’ll be well on your way to getting those veggies in!
 But don’t worry.
 The addition of clementines, pineapples and banana mask any “green” flavor.

 Healthy fats, carbs, protein, tasty — this drink has it all.
-It’s super creamy without any dairy, thanks to coconut oil.
-Using vanilla almond milk and vanilla-flavored protein powder mean the smoothie tastes more like dessert than a healthy meal.
+It’s super creamy without any dairy thanks to coconut water.
+The smoothie tastes more like dessert than a healthy meal.

 Why sip a smoothie when you can eat it from a bowl?
 This bowl is brimming with nutrients like matcha powder, which gives an incredible energy boost.
 Top with your favorite ingredients like shredded coconut, chia seeds and honey for a much better alternative to a bowl of cereal.

-With just four ingredients, there’s no reason not to make this fruity green smoothie.
+With just four ingredients, there’s no reason to miss out on this fruity green smoothie.
 Honey and pineapple chunks add just the right amount of sweetness, while two cups of spinach mean you’ll get in almost double your recommended serving of bone-building vitamin K.

-Not only is this two-layer smoothie gorgeous to look at, it tastes great, too.
-Plus, it uses pomegranate seeds, a surefire way to reduce arthritis and joint pain.
+Not only is this smoothie gorgeous to look at, but it tastes great, too.
+Plus, it uses pomegranate seeds, a surefire way to help reduce arthritis and joint pain.
 It’s a great way to eat these flavorful little nutrient pods.